This post is belongs to a series of posts on Reality and Mormon theology.

 As I mentioned in a previous post, traditional Christianity believes in the Absolutism of God.
-The belief in the Absolutism of God is the belief that God could literally do anything.
-He can make murder good, He can make contradictions exist, and He can create something out of nothing.
-The latter point is traditionally referred to as creatio ex nihilo and exemplifies the belief in the Absolutism of God.
+Some believe that the Absolutism of God implies that God could literally do anything, including making murder good, or making contradictions exist.

-This view was not part of original Christianity.
+This is debatable whether this view was part of original Christianity.
 Some early church fathers such as Justin and Origen of Alexandria rejected the doctrine of creatio ex nihilo.
 So where did this belief come from?
-It entered Christianity in the first century by a jewish philosopher from Alexandria named Philo Judeaus.
+According to some biblical scholars, it entered Christianity in the first century by a jewish philosopher from Alexandria named Philo Judeaus.
 He attempted to reconcile Hellenistic metaphysics with Hebrew scriptures.
 "Philo rejected the Aristotelian concept of the world as uncreated...By the end of the second century the ex nihilo doctrine was accepted almost universally in the church..."